MINISTRY OF PETROLEUM & NATURAL GAS

 Flame-proof Equipment:

-Any generators, motors, or switches installed outside the engine
+- Any generators, motors, or switches installed outside the engine compartment must be of the approved flame-proof type.

-Air circulation must be provided if electrical equipment is
+- Air circulation must be provided if electrical equipment is placed in an enclosed space to prevent overheating and accumulation of flammable vapors.

 -